ePages-de/epages-devportal/_posts/2018/2018-04-26-a-day-in-the-life-of-a-ux-expert.md

 #### 9:40 am

-The ladies have 20 minutes for alignments or last meeting preparations.
+The ladies have some time for alignments, meeting preparations, and also to focus on tasks.

-#### 10:00 am
+#### 11:00 am

-Usually, the meeting marathon starts off at 10.
+Usually, the meeting marathon starts off at 11.
 If it's a UX meeting, PM meeting, UI text session, roadmap meetings or development team review - there's no time to breathe until lunch.

 #### 12:00 am